kchennen/BECASWrapper/README.md

 ## Setting up environment variables

-BECASWrapper requires the paths to the BECAS and shellexpander source code.
+BECASWrapper requires the path to the BECAS source code.
 Therefore, system environment variables need to be added to the system's or user's `.profile` pointing to the folder according to the following examples.

 `BECAS_BASEDIR` needs to point to the folder containing `src` and `examples`:

     BECAS_BASEDIR='$HOME/git/BECAS/'
-    export BECAS_BASEDIR

-`SHELLEXP_BASEDIR` needs to point to the folder containing `src`:

-    SHELLEXP_BASEDIR='$HOME/git/shellexpander/'
     export BECAS_BASEDIR

 Refresh your environment variables for verification using: